BOBur3k/Unsupervised-Music-Recommendation-Algorithm/README.md

   Artwork created by Dalle 3 AI
 </p>

-This project involves the analysis of music genres and themes using machine learning techniques.
-The project is divided into four phases: Exploratory Data Analysis (EDA), Data Cleaning, Data Modeling, and Reporting.

 ## Project Overview
+This project focuses on the development of an audio recommendation algorithm using unsupervised learning techniques.
+The dataset comprises songs spanning from 1950 to 2019, featuring various lyrical features and metadata.
+The goal is to create a machine learning pipeline that clusters songs based on their lyrical content and other features, allowing for personalized song recommendations.

 The project is structured into the following phases:

 ### 1. Exploratory Data Analysis (EDA):